 Meeting ID: 449 703 378 or Dial in: 1.929.205.6099 then 449703378#

 Instructions for Presentations to the Board by Parents and Citizens

 Florida Cyber Charter Academy (School) welcomes your participation at the School Board meetings.
 The purpose for the public meeting of the Board of Directors (Board) is to conduct the affairs of the School in public.
 We are pleased that you are in attendance and hope that you will visit these meetings often.
 Your participation assures us of continuing community interest in our school.
 To assist you in the ease of speaking/participating in our meetings, the following guidelines are provided.

 Agendas are available to all audience members upon request.

 "Requests to Speak" forms are available to all audience members who wish to speak on any agenda items or under the general category of "Communications" or for conference call attendees by so signifying at the beginning of "Communications".
 Download the Request to Speak form [PDF].

 The "Public Comment" portion is set aside for members of the audience to address items on the published agenda.
 Audience members may offer objective criticisms of school operations and programs, but the Board will not hear complaints about school personnel or other persons during a public session.
 The process for complaints involving school personnel or other persons are provided through other channels.
 The Board will not generally respond to remarks made in this manner during the meeting, but may issue a written response after the meeting.
 These presentations are limited to three (3) minutes.
 Extensions of time will be at the sole discretion of the Board Chair.

 When addressing the Board, speakers are requested to state their name and address from the podium and adhere to the time limits set forth.

-Individuals may request that a topic related to school business be placed on future agenda by submitting a written request at least two (2) weeks or ten (10) working days.
+Individuals may request that a topic related to school business be placed on a future agenda by submitting a written request at least two (2) weeks or ten (10) working days in advance.